Mivinci/x26/README.md

 # x26

 You can use x26 as your personal homepage or to present your projects.
-[View 👀](https://26.xjj.pub)
+Here's the demo site: https://26.xjj.pub 👀

 [中文文档](./docs/README-ZH.md)